omeka/omeka-s-enduser/content/Items.md

 Items are the building blocks of the Omeka system.

-In Omeka S, items are made available to you through the Items tab on the left-hand navigation of the administrative dashboard, and you may add items to a site.
+In Omeka S, items can be made available to you from the system administrator, and you may add items to your own site.

-Each item appears as a row, with the *Title*, buttons for options to *edit* (pencil), *delete* (trash can), or *view details* (ellipses), the *Class*, and *Date Created*.
+Items are listed in the Items tab, found on the left-hand navigation of the administrative dashboard.
+Each item appears as a row, with the *Title*; icons to *edit* (pencil), *delete* (trash can), or *view details* (ellipses); the *Class*, and *Date Created*.
 The list of items can be sorted by any of the fields listed using the up/down arrow icons at the end of that section.

 ![Basic view of admin items page, showing a handful of item resources](../content/contentfiles/itemsOS.png)